 - Anxious that something, somewhere, will go terribly, irreversibly, catastrophically wrong pretty much half of every day…

-3. I WRITE A BLOG TO EXPRESS MY ACKNOWLEDGEMENT, GRATITUDE & ENCOURAGEMENT.
+3. I WRITE A BLOG TO ENCOURAGE Deep Reflection.

 People have hit their uncertainty limit.
-They are done with the not-knowing that the past 1 & 1/2 years of experiencing Covid has offered up & therefore, people are beginning to ditch reaction & take on reflection.
+They are done with the not-knowing that the past 1 & 1/2 years of experiencing Covid has offered up.
+Therefore, more people are beginning to ditch reaction & take on reflection & express:

 a.
 More Emotions